hms-dbmi/crestree/vignettes/tree_guide.md

 ```

 ## Loading the data
 Tree reconstruction requires a gene expression matrix.
 Addditionally, exploration of the tree on top of existing 2D embedding significantly simplifies interpretation.
 It is thus important to provide embedding of cells (e.g. t-SNE, PCA etc.).
-The following command uploads processed neural crest data, including expression matrix and t-SNE embedding:
+The following command uploads processed neural crest data ( [PAGODA](http://hms-dbmi.github.io/scde/index.html) pipeline used to preprocess the data can be found [here](https://github.com/hms-dbmi/crestree/blob/master/pagoda_call/pagoda_call.R)), including expression matrix and t-SNE embedding:

 ```r
 data(crest)